amitayh/hive-api-scala/README.md

   // App secret key used to verify signed instance override def wixInstanceSecretKey: String = '<secret key>'

-  // HTTP header name in which the signed instance will be passed to the controller override def wixInstanceHeaderName: String = '<header name>'
+  // Optional: HTTP header name in which the signed instance will be passed override def wixInstanceHeaderName: String = '<header name>' // Default: 'X-Wix-Instance'

+  // Optional: query param name in which the signed instance will be passed override def wixInstanceQueryParamName: String = '<param name>' // Default: 'instance'

   // Rest of your config